openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

    * x.509 certificates are now the mandatory mechanism for SD-JWT VC issuer key resolution
    * `x5c` header in Status List Token must be present
    * clarify that Wallet Attestations must not contain linkable information.
-   * Add signed Issuer Metadata
+   * add signed Issuer Metadata
-   * add key attestation to OpenID4VCI
+   * require key attestation for OpenID4VCI
    * clarify text regarding mdoc specific parameters
-   * Add small note that establishing trust in and retrieving root certs is out scope
+   * add small note that establishing trust in and retrieving root certs is out scope
-   * Update wording from Client Identifier Scheme to Client Identifier Prefix #182
+   * update wording from Client Identifier Scheme to Client Identifier Prefix #182
    * fix reference to ARF #177
-   * Old link in section 8 & clarify a note on claim based binding in OpenID4VP in HAIP #183
+   * remove old link in section 8 & clarify a note on claim based binding in OpenID4VP in HAIP #183
    * Clarify clause 4.1 statement #169
    * add a list of all specifications being profiled #145
    * say something about DPoP nonces
    * refactor to separate generic and SD-JWT clauses
    * add support for ISO mdoc isssuance
    * add support for ISO mdoc when using redirect-based OID4VP
+   * remove requirement to support batch endpoint (it was removed from OID4VP)
+   * remove SIOPv2 (webauthn is now the recommended way to handle pseudonymous login)
    * prohibit self-signed certificates for signing with `x509_hash`
-   * prevent trust anchor certificates to be included in `x5c` headers
+   * trust anchor certificates must not be included in `x5c` headers

    -03